musman-uk/portfolio/exploratory-projects/web-development/README.md

 ### 🧰 Practical Considerations

 Practical web development involves balancing structure, presentation, and behaviour.
 HTML provides meaning, CSS shapes the visual experience, and JavaScript introduces interaction.
 Effective layouts rely on spacing, alignment, and proportion, while typography influences readability and tone.
 Interaction patterns guide users through tasks and support intuitive navigation.
 Performance is also a practical concern.
-Research shows that slow loading pages increase frustration and reduce trust, while fast, lightweight pages create a sense of ease and reliability (Akamai, 2017; Google Web.dev, 2018–2024).
+Research shows that slow loading pages increase frustration and reduce trust, while fast, lightweight pages create a sense of ease and reliability.

 For example, my published websites, The Poets Codex and An Instrument Notebook, demonstrate how practical decisions about structure, design, and behaviour shape the user experience.
 The Poets Codex offers both light and dark modes because it is a reading focused environment where visual comfort supports comprehension.
 In contrast, An Instrument Notebook maintains a single theme because its atmosphere is central to the experience, and altering the visual palette would disrupt its intended mood.
 These examples show how context dependent design influences practical implementation.